dask/dask/docs/source/machine-learning.rst

 SKLearn: Accelerated Joblib
 ---------------------------

+*Extra Dependencies*: This depends on scikit-learn_ and distributed_.

 Scikit-Learn parallelizes its algorithms internally with Joblib_ a simple parallel computing API used throughout sklearn's codebase.
 While Joblib normally runs from a local thread or processing pool Dask can also step in and